 Our Federal legislative bodies on Capitol Hill continue to stick pretty close to what the Eighteenth Century powdered wig framers had intended.
-As a moderating influence to that rabble called the House of Representatives, the Senate is, by design, the “adult in the room.”
-Some rabble-rousers, such as Sen.… [Read more]
+As a moderating influence to that rabble called the House of Representatives, the Senate is, by design, the “adult in the room.” … [Read more]

 After an election which raised the number of women in the Senate to a historical peak of 20, freshman Sen. Kelly Ayotte (R-N.H.) effectively cooked her own goose playing a third rate Ann-Margaret understudy in the latest Republican remake of Grumpy Old Men to block a highly qualified Susan Rice from a conjectural Secretary of State nomination to make political points.… [Read more]